Plant Breeding M.S. (Ithaca)

 When students complete the M.S. they should be able to:

-- Write and speak effectively to professional and lay audiences about their research
+- Communicate effectively with professional and lay audiences about their research.